Water: Calming and refreshing when you’re relaxing at the lake or seaside, potentially catastrophic when it’s trapped inside the walls of your home.

 When Typar says, “Maximum adhesion,” they really mean it.
 We don’t envy anyone installing flashing in wet, sub-freezing, or scorching conditions, but it doesn’t have to hold up your job with this extreme-conditions champ.

-Your Flashing Source
+Your Peel-and-Stick Flashing Source

 Keeping wall systems dry and interior environments safe and healthy is critical.
 Rely on DIY Home Center for the trusted flashing products you need to protect your structure and those who call it home.